-A house that was built during the Great Hunger in a bid to bring famine relief to starving workers has been put up for sale.
+A house that was built during the Great Hunger in a bid to bring famine relief to starving workers was put up for sale in 2019.

 The property, in Co Cork, is called ‘Red Lodge’ and was built around 1845.
 It was initially home to the Quarry Master in charge of building the causeways to Inchydoney.

 The small network of causeways were built as a way of providing employment to locals as part of the famine relief projects.

 They stretch from the town of Clonakilty towards the harbour side to Inchydoney Island.
 Causeways from Inchydoney Island also went to nearby areas such as Muckross/Dunmore, Cloheen and Granagoleen.

 Red Lodge is a three-bedroom period residence.
 It is a sunny south west facing building that can boast stunning views of the countryside beyond the estuary.

 It has been put up for sale for €395,000 through estate agent Sherry Fitzgerald.

 The listing on the Sherry Fitzgerald website states that: “The property has breath-taking views of the daily changes in water levels across the strand which add to its ambience.”

 It is located 4km from the seaside town of Clonakilty, which has several stunning beaches and was the home of the ‘greatest ever Irishman’ – Michael Collins.